btrongtin/saola-crypto-trading-backend/README.md

 **Transactions**

 - Transactions are processed by a simulated API.
 I use Prisma transactions to ensure data consistency.
+Make sure to rollback transaction when errors occur.
-- Users can send money from one account to another.
+- Users can send money from one account to another, money will be converted to the recipient currency.
 - Users can withdraw money from an account.

 **Data validation**